jezza64/jbnotes/ML_Applied_Machine_Learning.md

 Underfit: don't match the complexity of the data well.
 Linear model on a curve.

-Overfit: too much memorising, doesn't generalise well.
+Overfit: too much memorizing, doesn't generalize well.
 E.g. Highly polynomial for smooth curve.
-Not enough data to regognise the global trend.
+Not enough data to recognise the global trend.
 Captures too many fluctuations in the training data.

 Knn: with a low value of K, get highly granular decision boundaries, so